AJChapman/acthpa-website/site/events/bright2020.md

 - Kari Ellis: 3rd overall, 1st woman,
 - Rafael Esquillaro: 33rd overall,
-- Johno Quinn: 45th overall.
+- Johno Quinn: 45th overall, winner of the Reynolds class (flying a wing with a certified weight range of no more than 90kg).

 ### Overall